open-spaced-repetition/fsrs-rs/README.md

-# FSRS Optimizer Burn
+# FSRS for Rust

-Rewrite [FSRS Optimizer](https://github.com/open-spaced-repetition/fsrs-optimizer) in [burn-rs](https://github.com/burn-rs/burn.git), a deep learning framework in Rust.
+This crate contains a Rust API for training FSRS weights, and for using them to schedule cards.

 **Motivation**: We plan to integrate [FSRS](https://github.com/open-spaced-repetition/fsrs4anki), a modern spaced repetition algorithm, into [Anki](https://github.com/ankitects/anki), which requires a localized optimization module to train the parameters from users' review logs.